 Wind turbines, May 2017 – Source : S. Bigot

-The Ukrainian company Vindkraft Tavriya LLC launched on September 29th the first stage of a wind power plant project located in the Novotroitskoy district, in Southern Ukraine.
-The 41 MW wind farm is going to be upgraded up to 70 MW and will become one of the three largest and most powerful in the country, revealed the Ukrainian State Agency on Energy Efficiency and Saving.
+The Ukrainian company Vindkraft Tavriya LLC launched on September 29, 2017 the first stage of a wind power plant project located in the Novotroitskoy district, in the Kherson oblast.
+The 41 MW wind farm is going to be upgraded up to 70 MW and is expected to become one of the three largest and most powerful in the country, revealed the Ukrainian State Agency on Energy Efficiency and Saving.

-The project has received the financial support of Ukrgasbank and the Danish wind turbine manufacturer Vestas has supplied 12 wind turbines V126-3.45 MW.
+The project benefits from the financial support of Ukrgasbank.
+The Danish wind turbine manufacturer Vestas has supplied 12 wind turbines V126-3.45 MW.

 The Chairman of the Ukrainian State Agency of Energy Efficiency Sergey Savchuk, who took part in the opening ceremony, explained that the country has benefited from a fast development of renewable energy industry over the past few years.
 Indeed, 121 MW of renewable energy capacity was installed in 2016, four times higher than in 2015.
 Furthermore, 166.1 MW have already been installed during the first 7 months of 2017, which is more than for the whole last year.

 Besides, more than 700 million euros have been raised since 2014 in new renewable energy capacities in Ukraine.

 Regarding the Kherson oblast, this region is one of the leaders in renewable energy.
 As of August 1st, 2017, it hosted 23 power generation facilities based on renewable energy sources: 18 solar farms with a total capacity of 68.4 MW and 4 wind farms will a total capacity of 34 MW, reported the Ukrainian State Agency of Energy Efficiency.

 More and more foreign investors are interested in renewable energy project in Ukraine, like Chinese energy companies.
 Sergey Savchuk met on October 6th with representatives of China Nuclear Energy Technology Corporation Limited (www.cnetcl.com), its subsidiary CNI Energy Engineering Co.
 Ltd. (www.cninj.com), as well as the U.S. company BGR Group (www.bgrdc.com), revealed the Ukrainian State Agency of Energy Efficiency.

 The Chairman of the State Agency told the foreign parties that the legislation regarding the renewable energy market has been significantly improved over the past three years in Ukraine in order to support foreign investment.